Launch Profiles¶

 Managed Prompt Header¶

 Managed launches render one short Houmao-owned prompt header by default.
 For current managed launches, the final prompt is rooted at <houmao_system_prompt>, the header appears in <managed_header>, and the remaining prompt content appears in <prompt_body>.
-The header tells the agent that it is Houmao-managed, includes the resolved managed-agent name and id, points the agent at the resolved absolute houmao-memo.md file to read at the start of each prompt turn, points the agent toward houmao-mgr and other supported Houmao system interfaces for Houmao-related work, and tells it to avoid unsupported ad hoc probing when a supported Houmao interface exists.
+The header tells the agent that it is Houmao-managed, includes the resolved managed-agent name and id, points the agent at the resolved absolute houmao-memo.md file, makes memo reading mandatory before planning or acting at each prompt turn and context boundary, points the agent toward houmao-mgr and other supported Houmao system interfaces for Houmao-related work, and tells it to avoid unsupported ad hoc probing when a supported Houmao interface exists.
 The header stays general-purpose and does not name individual packaged guidance entries.

 Prompt composition order is: